 Some people might be allergic to certain kinds of meat or they might be asked to adhere to a specific diet wherein one of the two may have to be avoided.
 In case these concerns are kept aside or for that matter, in case they are included when you have to decide whether to choose one kind of jerky over the other, it all depends on how well you like the taste of one or how the nutritional facts of the other lure you better.

-Advantages of consuming jerky
+Advantages of Consuming Jerky

 In case you are wondering why you should buy jerky in the first place, there are two key words: health and convenience.

 As stated earlier, both beef and turkey jerky are excellent sources of protein while being 97% fat-free!
-These are two of many amazing health benefits of this delicious snack.
+These are two of the many amazing health benefits of this delicious snack.

 Coming to the part about convenience, the snack is easily portable.
-The long shelf life, vacuum-sealed packaging and the fact that it can even be repackaged after opening, add great value to both beef and turkey jerky.
+The long shelf life, vacuum-sealed packaging and the fact that it can even be repackaged after opening add great value to both beef and turkey jerky.

 In other words, contrary to the myth about “bodybuilders’ food only”, jerky is great for hikers, campers or absolutely anyone looking for a protein-dense snack on the go.
 Healthy and convenient, now with all the nutritional facts and other details laid bare, the snack is all the more appreciable to multiple consumers.